select2/select2/CONTRIBUTING.md

 a comment on the pull request.

-It should also be made clear that **all code contributed to Select** must be licensable under the [Apache 2 or GPL 2 licenses][licensing].
+It should also be made clear that **all code contributed to Select** must be licensable under the [MIT license][licensing].
 Code that cannot be released under either of these licenses **cannot be accepted** into the project.

 [community]: https://select2.github.io/community.html
 [reporting-bugs]: #reporting-bugs-with-select2